tidyverse/tidyverse.org/content/blog/tuning-delights/index.md

 The above messages are super descriptive about where issues occur---they note in which resample, from which proposed modeling workflow, and in which part of the fitting process the issues occurred in.
 At the same time, they are quite repetitive; if there's an issue during hyperparameter tuning, it probably occurs in every resample, always in the same place.
 If, instead, we were evaluating this model against 1,000 resamples, or there were more than just two issues, this output could get very overwhelming very quickly.

-The new release of tuning packages include tools to determine which tuning issues are unique, and for each unique issue, only print out the message once while maintaining a dynamic count of how many times the issue occurred.
+The new releases of our tuning packages include tools to determine which tuning issues are unique, and for each unique issue, only print out the message once while maintaining a dynamic count of how many times the issue occurred.
 With the new tune release, the same output would look like:

 <div class="highlight">